|

 finding himself captured by Holmes.
 Quincannon

-recognises the burglar as Dodger Brown and sets out
+recognises the burglar as Dodger Brown and sets

-assistance and Quincannon sets him up on
+his assistance and Quincannon sets him up on

 surveillance on another potential victim's house.

-Their stakeout is interrupted by a shooting and they
+Their stakeout is interrupted by a shooting and

-Quincannon gathers the principals together to
+unexplained.
+Quincannon gathers the principals

 NOTE: This story was later